thiagosmpa/Computer-Vision/Object Detection + Tracking/README.md

 Before running the script, make sure you have the following:

-- Python 3.6 or later
+- Python 3.9.16
-- Required packages: `ultralytics`, `opencv-python`, `supervision` from Roboflow and custom packages (`trackingtools`) which you can include by installing them or placing them in the same directory as the script.
+- Required packages: `ultralytics`, `opencv-python`, `supervision`, found in "requirements.txt" file.
 - Pre-trained YOLO model weights (`yolov8s.pt`), which will be downloaded automatically when loaded.

 ## Usage